Home Superstitions: Would you buy a house on Friday 13?

-When it come to property many culture are superstitious:
+When it comes to property many cultures are superstitious:

-Asian buyer in particular are especially superstitious about numbers which greatly impact on their property search.
+Asian buyers, in particular, are especially superstitious about numbers that greatly impact their property search.
 They won’t purchase anything with the number 4, 17, 19, and 53.
 However properties numbered 1, 2, 6, 8, and 68 are deemed lucky and are therefore desirable.

 Here are our top 10 house & home superstitions: